wiesehahn/gnss_analysis/README.md

-# gnss_analysis
+# GNSS Analysis
-Analysis of GNSS signals received by mobile devices in university class
+**Analysis of GNSS signals received by mobile devices in university class**

+## Data collection
+During lectures on GNSS signals data was collected using different mobile devices at 12 reference positions.
+The data was logged for at least 1 minute using the app "GPSLogger".

+## Data analysis
+The nmea-data files are analyzed with R Software.
+An example report is located in \rmd.

 ## folder structure